websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

 ## Solr Connector Configuration Reference

-Below are the configurations, with defaults and available options for those settings that accept a limited set of values, that become available (in the System Settings Search category, or configurable by `.config` file) when you install the Solr connector application:
+Below are the default configurations along with settings that become available (in the System Settings Search category, or configurable by `.config` file) when you install the Solr connector application.
+These settings accept a limited set of values:

 **Configuration File:** `com.liferay.portal.search.solr8.configuration.SolrConfiguration.config` \
 **System Settings Entry:** _Solr 8_